Solar Panel Installation and Pricing in Malaysia

-DIY solar panel installation for a house would make sense to you in the get-go, but bear in mind that many factors has to be taken into consideration.
-From different types of panels to permits and approvals from government bodies.
-The 5 big steps in installing your home solar system are: determining the system size, purchasing the necessary equipment, installation of panels, wiring, and the installation of your inverter.
-It is possible to do it but solar panels in Malaysia are not sold to the general public, you could end up forking a larger sum of money for all the necessary equipment for your house.
-A DIY solar panel installation may void the insurance policy for your home, as you are not a licensed solar engineer nor an electrician.
-In the long run, it makes more sense to contract a local, yet reputable solar company to assist you in powering your house with green energy.
+While it is possible to install solar panels on your own, it is important to note that solar panels in Malaysia are not typically sold to the general public, so you may end up forking a larger sum of money for all the necessary equipment.
+Additionally, installing a solar panel by yourself may void your home insurance policy, since you are not a licensed solar engineer or electrician.
+In the long run, it makes more sense to contract a local, yet reputable solar company to assist you in powering your house or building with green energy.

-A typical solar system for your home could cost anywhere from RM 24,000 to RM 48,000 depending on the size of your system.
-As a smart consumer, you should approach different solar PV service providers for quotations but be wary to not fall for prices that are too good to be true.
-In most cases, these solar PV service providers cut costs where they can in your system.
-From using lower grade or even refurbished solar panels that wouldn’t last as long as you think they would, to low-grade electrical cables that deteriorate and turns powdery when exposed to harmful UV rays from the sun for prolonged periods.
-These factors have a direct impact on one return on investment and system lifetime cost.
-Hopefully, by now you are convinced on hiring a solar contractor for your home, let’s move on to the few steps one has to make after selecting your contractor.
+Additionally, as a smart consumer, you should approach different solar PV service providers for quotations but be wary of prices that are too good to be true.
+In most cases, these solar PV service providers cut costs wherever they can in your system, from using lower-grade or even refurbished solar panels that may not last as long as you think they would, to low-grade electrical cables that deteriorate and turn powdery when exposed to harmful UV rays from the sun for prolonged periods.
+These factors can significantly affect your return on investment and the overall cost of the system over its lifetime.
+Considering these factors, it is highly recommended to hire a reputable solar contractor for your home.

 There are 3 types of panels to choose from: